Health Sciences Major — B.S.

 and Introduction to Physics II

-For students who wish to pursue post-baccalaureate education in fields other than medical school or food and nutrition, such as nursing, chiropractic, physician assistant, veterinary, dentistry, optometry, and other careers.
-Planned course of study with stated goal; approved by advisor and chair.
-Total Credits 15
+For students who plan to pursue post-baccalaureate education in fields other than medical school or food and nutrition, such as nursing, chiropractic, physician assistant, veterinary, dentistry, optometry, and other careers.
+Students must submit their planned concentration proposal, including list of courses and stated goal, for approval by their advisor and the department chair.
+Total required credits: 15